KhedriF/FrontProject/README.md

 # Kimia Project
-My Projects and Homeworks are here
+My Projects incude HTML5, CSS3.
+It is responsive.